flintoftid/aegboxts/ReadMe.md

 IET Seventh International Conference on Computation in Electromagnetics, 7-10 April 2008, Quality Hotel, Brighton, UK, pp. 42-43.

-## How to contribute

-We welcome any contributions to the development of the test suite, including:

-* CAD files.

-* Meshes.

-* Improving the user documentation.

-* Additional elements and test cases.

-* Simulation results for particular configurations.

-Please contact [Dr Ian Flintoft], <ian.flintoft@googlemail.com>, if you are interested in helping with these or any other aspect of development.

-## Licence

-The test suite specification and associated files are licensed under a Creative Commons Attribution Licence desribed in the file [Licence.md][].

-## Contacts

-[Dr Ian Flintoft][], <ian.flintoft@googlemail.com>

-[Dr John Dawson][], <john.dawson@york.ac.uk>

-## Credits

-The components of the test-suite have been developed over a number of years and research programmes by [Dr Ian Flintoft][], [Dr John Dawson][], [Dr Linda Dawson][] and [Prof Andy Marvin][] in the [AEG][].
-We grateful acknowledge the following sources of support:

-1. The [FLAVIIR][] project which was a five year research programme looking at technologies for future unmanned air vehicles (UAV) funded jointly by [BAES][] and [EPSRC][].

-2. The [EU FP7][] High Intensity Radiated Field Synthetic Environment [HIRF-SE][] research programme that developed a simulation framework to aid aeronautical certification against electromagnetic threats.

-In addition we acknowledge the following people for there specific contributions and guidance on various aspects of the
-test-suite:

-1. John-Phillipe Parmantier from [ONERA][].

-2. John Kazik from [IDS-UK][].

 ## Related links

 * The [AEG][] structured mesh generator [AEG Mesher](https://bitbucket.org/uoyaeg/aegmesher).